Remembering

 Harm Reduction Partnerships

-We will produce authoritative legal advice on the role and responsibility of universities including their liability if they do not adopt harm reduction approaches.
+We have produced authoritative legal advice on the role and responsibility of universities including their liability if they do not adopt harm reduction approaches.
+SafeCourse is grateful to Victoria Wakefield KC and Tim Johnston of Brick Court Chambers for providing this opinion pro bono.

-We will audit sector progress on harm reduction one year on from the publication of UUK’s national guidance.
+We have conducted an audit – based on FoI requests to 144 universities - of sector progress on harm reduction one year on from the publication of UUK’s national guidance.
+We will follow up in 2027.

 We will support universities to work together in local partnership with public health, police, charities, and bereaved families.